-Believe it or not, many people opt to change their cars part-way through their lease.
+Believe it or not, many people opt to change their cars part-way through their lease, and it’s easier than you might think!

-Switching cars can be quite easy when you are on a PCP or HP agreement.
-All you need is a settlement figure from your lender, VC5 log book in your name and a vehicle valuation.
+If you’re on a PCP or HP agreement, you’ll just need a settlement figure from your lender, V5C logbook in your name and a vehicle valuation.

 Our top tips and advice for drivers wanting to change their car that has outstanding finance: